Cambodian Civil War: Death toll

 Of 240,000 Khmer–Cambodian deaths during the war, French demographer Marek Sliwinski attributes 46.3% to firearms, 31.7% to assassinations (a tactic primarily used by the Khmer Rouge), 17.1% to (mainly U.S.) bombing, and 4.9% to accidents.
 Sliwinski also estimates that an additional 70,000 Cambodians of Vietnamese descent were massacred with the complicity of Lon Nol's government during the war.
+Joachim Schliesinger provides an estimate of 30,000 Vietnamese-Cambodian civilians killed in the war.

 War crimes

 Atrocities

 In the Cambodian Civil War, Khmer Rouge insurgents reportedly committed many atrocities.
 These included the murder of civilians and POWs by sawing off their heads over the course of days, the destruction of Buddhist wats and the killing of monks, attacks on refugee camps involving the deliberate murder of babies and bomb threats against foreign aid workers, the abduction and assassination of journalists, and the shelling of Phnom Penh for more than a year.
 Journalist accounts stated that the Khmer Rouge shelling "tortured the capital almost continuously", inflicting "random death and mutilation" on 2 million trapped civilians.

 The Khmer Rouge forcibly evacuated Phnom Penh after taking it, in what has been described as a death march: François Ponchaud wrote: "I shall never forget one cripple who had neither hands nor feet, writhing along the ground like a severed worm, or a weeping father carrying his ten-year-old daughter wrapped in a sheet tied around his neck like a sling, or the man with his foot dangling at the end of a leg to which it was attached by nothing but skin"; John Swain recalled that the Khmer Rouge were "tipping out patients from the hospitals like garbage into the streets ...
 In five years of war, this is the greatest caravan of human misery I have seen."